Demystifying Misconceptions in Social Bots Research: Conceptual issues

+Social bots research is often framed within the broader landscape of mis- and disinformation studies, a field that extends well beyond online manipulation, including critical perspectives on post-truth dynamics, cognitive biases, epistemic trust, ideological polarization, and the structural features of media ecosystems~\citep{spohr2017fake,waisbord2018truth}.
+The specific relevance of social bots in this broader discourse has largely emerged from concerns over their potential to enable scalable and low-cost manipulation~\citep{shao2018spread,stella2018bots}.
+These concerns, while widely shared and influential, are themselves being increasingly reexamined, raising questions about the actual impact of bots, the assumptions behind their perceived threat, and the relative emphasis they have received in disinformation research.
+This surfaces another misconception:

-Many articles that propose a new bot detector, or that investigate bot interference, motivate the work on the grounds of the purported pivotal role that social bots play in the spread of disinformation~\citep{shao2018spread}.
-Similar arguments are made for the role of bots in exacerbating social conflict~\citep{stella2018bots}.
-In other words, part of the social bot literature is based on the assumption that bots are responsible for many of the issues affecting our online platforms and the information ecosystem at large.
-However, contrary to common belief, an unbiased analysis of the existing literature paints a much more dubious picture of the role played by social bots.
-For example, while some studies concluded that bots have a prominent role in the spread of problematic content~\citep{shao2018spread,stella2018bots}, others reached opposite conclusions~\citep{vosoughi2018spread,gonzalez2021bots}.
-Moreover, the existing literature almost exclusively focused on detecting bots and characterizing their behavior, with the consequence that the fundamental task of measuring the effects produced by bot mischiefs remained essentially unexplored~\citep{cresci2020decade}.
-For these reasons, \textit{we currently lack scientific consensus and conclusive evidence on the role played by social bots and on their effectiveness at influencing online users}.
-What we do know, instead, is that bots are but one of the multiple agents involved in the spread of mis- and disinformation~\citep{starbird2019disinformation,roth2020botornot}.
-Examples of some of the other agents are state-backed trolls, users who collude and coordinate for malicious purposes, and even willing but unwitting humans~\citep{starbird2019disinformation}.
-Each of these agents represents a possible threat to safe and trustworthy online platforms, and a thriving area of research and experimentation.
-It is thus paramount to balance efforts along all these directions, avoiding the pitfall of overexploiting some, while overlooking some others based on unsupported choices.
+An unbiased analysis of the existing literature paints a dubious picture of the role of social bots.
+For example, while some studies have concluded that bots play a prominent role in the spread of problematic content~\citep{shao2018spread,stella2018bots}, others have reached the opposite conclusion~\citep{vosoughi2018spread,gonzalez2021bots,seckin2024mechanisms}.
+The existing literature has focused almost exclusively on detecting bots and characterizing their behavior, leaving the fundamental task of measuring the impact of bot malfeasance largely unexplored~\citep{cresci2020decade}.
+For these reasons, we currently lack scientific consensus and conclusive evidence about the role of social bots and their effectiveness in influencing online users.
+What we do know, however, is that bots are only one of many agents involved in the spread of mis- and disinformation~\citep{starbird2019disinformation,roth2020botornot}.
+Examples of other agents are state-sponsored trolls, users who collude and coordinate for malicious purposes, superspreaders, and even willing but unwitting individuals~\citep{starbird2019disinformation,DeVerna2022FIB}.
+Each of these agents represents a potential threat to safe and trusted online platforms, and a thriving area of research and experimentation.
+It is therefore critical to balance efforts in all of these directions, avoiding the pitfall of overstudying some while overlooking others, based on unsupported decisions.